okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/set-up-self-service-registration/main/index.md

 * Use policies to govern SSR behavior.
 * Enable and disable SSR recovery options.
-* Configure SSR options in the Okta Sign-in Widget.
+* Configure SSR options in the Okta Sign-In Widget.

 **What you need**